ybdesire/machinelearning/38_gpu_related/check_if_keras_tensorflow_run_on_gpu/Readme.md

 * [check if backend device has GPU](check_backend_devices.ipynb)
-* run model, then check gpu status by linux cmd `watch -n 1 nvidia-smi` when model running
+* run model training [code](gputest.py), then check gpu status by linux cmd `watch -n 1 nvidia-smi` when model running
 * if output as below, your model run on GPU successfully.
    * has GPU usage
    * process run on GPU